xmtp/xmtp-dot-org/README.md

 ## Documentation style guidance

-When writing XMTP documentation, follow the **[Google developer documentation style guide](https://developers.google.com/style)**.
+When writing XMTP documentation, follow the [Google developer documentation style guide](https://developers.google.com/style).
 You might find the [Word list](https://developers.google.com/style/word-list#word-list) particularly useful.

-If you can't find the guidance you need in the _Google developer documentation style guide_, follow the **[Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/)**.
+If you can't find the guidance you need in the _Google developer documentation style guide_, follow the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).

-If you need guidance about the spelling of a nontechnical term, follow the **[Merriam-Webster Dictionary](https://www.merriam-webster.com/)**.
+If you need guidance about the spelling of a nontechnical term, follow the [Merriam-Webster Dictionary](https://www.merriam-webster.com/).

-XMTP documentation strives to use plain language to ensure that content is clear to as many people as possible. **[Plainlanguage.gov](https://www.plainlanguage.gov/)** is a great place to learn how to write plainly.
+XMTP documentation strives to use plain language to ensure that content is clear to as many people as possible.
+[Plainlanguage.gov](https://www.plainlanguage.gov/) is a great place to learn how to write plainly.